-Another 9,850 square-foot addition and major renovation of the original Carnegie facility was completed in 1987, made possible through matching grants from the Mabel Pew Myrin Trust and The Kresge Foundation.
+Another 9,850 square-foot addition and major renovation of the original Carnegie facility were completed in 1987, made possible through matching grants from the Mabel Pew Myrin Trust and The Kresge Foundation.

 On December 11, 1988, the entire complex was named in honor of Dr. Finley, Chairman of the Board of Trustees and longtime benefactor of Lincoln Memorial University.

-The Carnegie-Vincent Library houses two computer labs equipped with high speed Internet, including wireless access.
-The collections total more than 326,800 items, including traditional and electronic books, electronic journals, bound periodicals, software, microfilm, and audiovisual materials.
+The Carnegie-Vincent Library houses two computer labs equipped with high speed Internet; wireless access is available throughout the Library.
+The collections total more than 333,284 items, including traditional and electronic books, electronic journals, bound periodicals, software, microfilm, and audiovisual materials.
 The Piper family gift (from the estate of Ms. Ethel Piper) allows the library's holdings to be searched via the integrated library catalog system.

-During the academic year, the library is open from 8 a.m. to midnight Monday through Thursday; 8 a.m. to 4:30 p.m. on Friday; 10 a.m. to 5 p.m. on Saturdays and 2 p.m. to midnight on Sundays.
+During the academic year, the library is open from 8 a.m. to midnight Monday through Thursday; 8 a.m. to 4:30 p.m. on Friday; 10 a.m. to 5 p.m. on Saturday and 2 p.m. to midnight on Sunday.
 The Lon and Elizabeth Parr Reed Health Sciences Library opened on the second floor of the Carnegie-Vincent Library in the fall of 2006; the health sciences collections are housed within the medical library.
 Also, a music library, named in honor of Dr. Mabel D. Smith, former LMU music professor, is located on the first floor of the library; the music library was made possible by a generous donation from one of Professor Smith's former students, Paul R. Keen.

-The University's Abraham Lincoln Library and Museum supplements the other library resources with outstanding, nationally recognized Lincoln and Civil War collections.
+The University's Abraham Lincoln Library and Museum supplements the Carnegie-Vincent Library resources with outstanding, nationally recognized Lincoln and Civil War collections.
 The Museum is a center for historical research and provides a number of educational programs available to students and the general public.
 The Museum holds and exhibits one of the nation's largest and most diverse collections of Lincoln and Civil War artifacts.
+The Museum also supports an unmatched collection of fine and popular art commemorating Abraham Lincoln reaching back over 150 years.
 Scholars from every region of the globe have visited the Library and Museum to study the life and thoughts of the nation's sixteenth president.
 The University publishes quarterly a scholarly-reviewed and internationally-distributed journal entitled, The Lincoln Herald.
+The Museum is open all year Monday through Friday 10 a.m. to 5 p.m. and Saturday, Noon to 5 p.m.
+From March through November, the Museum is also open on Sunday, 1 p.m. to 5 p.m.

 Other important facilities exist on or near campus.
 The Cumberland Mountain Research Center was created in 1990 for the purpose of providing research and training opportunities for LMU students and graduates.
 Research is also carried out at the Powell River Aquatic Research Station, which opened in the spring of 2003.
 It is located on the Powell River at Hopewell Road and Brooks Bridge in Tazewell, Tennessee.
-In addition a research facility at the Belize Foundation for Research allows faculty and students to conduct studies in the neo topics.
+In addition a research facility at the Belize Foundation for Research allows faculty and students to conduct studies in the neo tropics.